Combinatorial Gray codes-an updated survey: Binary strings

 \subsection{Transition graphs}

 We let $P_n$, $C_n$, $K_n$ and $K_{k,n-k}$ denote the path, cycle, complete graph and complete bipartite graph on the vertex set~$[n]$, where the partition classes of~$K_{k,n-k}$ have size~$k$ and~$n-k$.
 We consider the \emph{transition sequence} of a Gray code, i.e., the cyclic sequence $\delta_1,\ldots,\delta_{2^n}$ of bit positions that change along the code.
 For instance, starting at~$0000$ the BRGC $\Gamma_4$ shown in Figure~\ref{fig:flip}~(a) has the transition sequence $1213121412131214$ (the rightmost bit flips in every second step, and the leftmost bit flips only twice).
 Such a transition sequence defines a graph~$G$ on the vertex set $[n]$, by adding all edges $\{\delta_i,\delta_{i+1}\}$ for $i=1,\ldots,2^n$, where indices are taken modulo~$2^n$.
 We refer to a Gray code yielding a particular graph~$G$ as a \emph{$G$-code}.
 Note that $G$ is always a connected graph, and the BRGC is a $K_{1,n-1}$-code.
-The problem of which $n$-vertex graphs $G$ admit a $G$-code was first raised by Slater~\cite{slater_1979} for the case when~$G=P_n$. \openproblem{There is a $P_n$-code for $n=2,3,5$, but none for $n=4,6,7$~{\cite{slater_1989}}, and it is open whether there is one for~$n\geq 8$.} Similarly, it is open whether there is a $C_n$-code for $n\geq 8$ (there is one for $n=4$ and none for $n=3,6,7$, and none is known for $n=5$).
+The problem of which $n$-vertex graphs $G$ admit a $G$-code was first raised by Slater~\cite{slater_1979} for the case when~$G=P_n$. \openproblem{10}{There is a $P_n$-code for $n\leq 6$, but none for $n=7$~{\cite{slater_1989}}, and it is open whether there is one for~$n\geq 8$.} Darko Dimitrov, Petr Gregor and Borut Lu\v{z}ar (personal communication) ran a computer search that excludes the existence of a $P_n$-code also for the case~$n=8$.
+It is open whether there is a $C_n$-code for $n\geq 8$ (there is one for $n=4$ and none for $n=3,6,7$, and none is known for $n=5$).
 The papers~\cite{MR1377601} and~\cite{MR1935751} catalogue all trees~$G$ on up to $n=7$ vertices that do not admit a $G$-code.
 Moreover, Bultena and Ruskey~\cite{MR1377601} proved that if $G$ is a tree with diameter~4, then there is a $G$-code, and if $G$ is a tree with diameter~3, then there is no $G$-code.
 They also constructed $G$-codes such that $G$ is a subgraph of any multipartite graph.
 Wilmer and Ernst~\cite{MR1935751} answered several open problems from the Bultena-Ruskey paper, by showing that there are $G$-codes such that $G$ is a tree with arbitrarily large diameter, and that there are $G$-codes such that $G$ is a subgraph of any two-dimensional grid.
 Suparta and van~Zanten~\cite{MR2427745} constructed a $K_n$-code for any $n\geq 3$; see Figure~\ref{fig:bits1}~(i).
 Moreover, Suparta~\cite{MR3716903} describes a $K_{k,n-k}$-code for any $1\leq k\leq n-1$.
 Dimitrov, Dvo\v{r}\'ak, Gregor, and \v{S}krekovski~\cite{MR2974271} constructed an $n$-bit $G$-code such that $G$ is an induced subgraph of the $\lceil\log_2(n)\rceil$-cube.
 In particular, if $n$ is a power of~2, then this is a $Q_{\log_2(n)}$-code; see Figure~\ref{fig:bits1}~(i').